Cambodia Culinary Travel Writing and Photography Retreat Dates

 Something of a secret, Maison Polanka is a block from Siem Reap River, while River Garden is slap-bang on the riverbank.
 Both are a few minutes’ walk from neighbourhood markets and while you can easily stroll the shady riverside to the colonial heart of Siem Reap, tuk tuks will be on hand for the 5-minute trundle.
 Complimentary bicycles are also available.

 In Battambang, Maisons Wat Kor is located on a shady lane opposite the river in diminutive Wat Kor village, a 10-minute tuk tuk ride from the historic centre.
 Bicycles are also available.
-It’s our home away from home, as this is where we are working on our Cambodia cookbook.

 All have spacious, comfortable rooms with en-suite bathrooms, air-conditioning, ceiling fans, fridges, and free Wi-Fi.
 Each room has either a writing desk inside or table and chairs or seats outside for writing.
 Delicious daily breakfasts are included.
 At Maison Polanka, complimentary afternoon tea is provided for in-house guests.